auth0/docs/articles/quickstart/native/flutter/interactive.md

 ## Add login to your app {{{ data-action="code" data-code="main.dart#4:5" }}}

 [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) is the easiest way to set up authentication in your application.
-We recommend using it for the best experience, best security and the fullest array of features.
+We recommend using it for the best experience, best security, and the fullest array of features.

 Integrate with Auth0 Universal Login in your Flutter app by using the `Auth0` class.
 Redirect your users to the Auth0 Universal Login page using `webAuthentication.login()`.
 This is a `Future` and must be awaited for you to retrieve the user's tokens.